cvg/lamaria/README.md

 python -m evaluate_wrt_mps --estimate demo/estimate/R_01_easy.txt --gt_estimate demo/mps/R_01_easy.txt
 ```

-For sequences that do not have control points, this evaluation is the primary way to benchmark your SLAM results.
+This method is used to evaluate results on the controlled experimental set.

-## Data Conversion
+## Converting VRS to ASL/ROSbag format
 We provide some utility scripts in the `tools/` folder to convert between different data formats used in our dataset.

 1. Converting from `.vrs` to ASL folder format: